- No products in the cart.

 - Translucent liquids with suspended particles

 Consider a furniture factory producing sofas.
-It takes an exhaustive list of materials to manufacture a sofa including, wood framing, cotton batting, metal springs, and a durable fabric.
-Nonetheless, the fabric of a sofa is a primary indicators in which buyers draw conclusions about its quality, comfort, and value.
-In fact, consumers will particularly look to the color of the sofa before making a purchase, since it is often the focal point of a beautifully designed room.
+It takes an exhaustive list of materials to manufacture a sofa including wood framing, cotton batting, metal springs, and a durable fabric.
+Fabric is one of the most significant aspects of a good sofa, as it is often what gives a great first impression of quality, comfort, and value.
+The color of fabric is particularly important when consumers are considering a sofa purchase, since a sofa is often the focal point of a beautifully designed room.

 A challenge for furniture makers is ensuring textiles are uniform and consistent in color.
 This is often difficult since these textiles are usually sourced from third party suppliers who are delivering separate orders spread out over months or years.
 The risk for furniture makers is receiving a batch of fabric that is not exactly what they were expecting and/or doesn’t match their existing stock.
 Ultimately resulting in wasted time and money fighting with suppliers to replace the inventory; throwing away mis-colored fabric; or even mistakenly shipping mis-colored sofas to retailers.

 Currently, many furniture makers use swatches to ensure consistent fabric color upon delivery – but these swatches are prone to fading, leaving a lot of room for subjectivity.

 A colorimeter such as the Nix QC takes the guesswork out of this quality control process, by providing a precise, objective way to measure fabric color.
 The furniture maker, their suppliers, and even furniture retailers can use a Nix QC device to ensure color quality at all stages of the fabric lifespan.
 Using CIELAB values – rather than a subjective measurement – provides a universal way to communicate with suppliers around the world, meaning nothing is left up to interpretation or debate.